There are trillions of microorganisms living in your gut. As part of your organism, you want these microorganisms to stay healthy and active.

 Fermented foods provide healthy microorganisms that improve the nutritional value of such foods, as well as neutralizes toxic compounds and antinutrients (study)

-Fermenting vegetables has always been a great way of preserving foods.
-By a submerged fermentation, microorganisms are able to grow and start producing their carbon dioxide and ethanol.
+Fermented vegetables has always been a great way of preserving foods.

 Fermented foods acquire a sour funky taste, which you can use to spice up your plates and give it a punch.